Skip to main content

 The study and analysis of visual culture and its context provides a way of understanding not only the past but the present.
 The study of the history of art and its attendant issues provides an opportunity to explore the most important issues of our day, including ethics, gender, diversity and social justice.

-You have the ability to tailor your education to your unique interests by choosing a double major or minor in art history.
+• You can tailor your education to your unique interests by choosing a double major or minor in art history.
 Whatever path you choose, you will receive a rigorous, student-centered education in the liberal arts, focused on critical thinking and analysis.
 Complementary areas of study that pair well with art history include:

 • Art